Frequently Asked Questions

-If you are a Transfer student (before transfer credit assessment was finalized), a Non-degree student or a Visiting student, you may be asked to provide a copy of your previous university transcripts to room 2037B Davis Building to prove that you have the appropriate background for the course you are taking.
+If you are a Transfer student (before transfer credit assessment was finalized), a non-degree student or a visiting student, you may be asked to provide a copy of your previous university transcripts to room 4098 Deerfield Hall to prove that you have the appropriate background for the course you are taking.

 If you are a St. George or UTSC PSY student you MUST meet the UTM prerequisites before enrolling in and taking a course here even if they are different at your home campus.